open-sauced/app/.github/ISSUE_TEMPLATE/feature.md

 name: 🚀 Feature request
 about: Use this template for adding a new feature request.
 title: "feature: "
-labels: 💡 feature, needs triage
+labels: ["💡 feature", "👀 needs triage"]
 ---

 ### Type of feature